-Revenue from digital transformation technology segment consists primarily of the services rendered to customers in the amount of \$28,117 and \$69,915, for the years ended December 31, 2023 and 2022, respectively.
-In 2022 the Company began generating revenue from a project providing AI chatbot services to Value Exchange Int'l (Hong Kong) Limited, a related company and a subsidiary of VEII located in Hong Kong.
+Revenue from digital transformation technology segment consists primarily of the services rendered to customers in the amount of \$0 and \$28,117, for the years ended December 31, 2024 and 2023, respectively.
+The Company began generating revenue from a project providing AI chatbot services to Value Exchange Int'l (Hong Kong) Limited, a related company of the Company and a subsidiary of VEII located in Hong Kong, on a monthly basis in 2022.
+This service was terminated on June 30, 2023.

-In recent years the Company expanded its biohealth segment to the South Korean market through one of the subsidiaries of HWH International Inc., HWH World.
+The Company operates its biohealth segment in the South Korean market through one of the subsidiaries of HWH International Inc., HWH World Inc. ("HWH World").
 HWH World operates based on a direct sale model of health supplements.
-HWH World recognized \$12,758 and \$753,651 in revenue in the years ended December 31, 2023 and 2022, respectively.
-The revenue from this segment decreased in 2023 due to decreased sales of annual memberships.
+HWH World recognized \$0 and \$12,758 in revenue in the years ended December 31, 2024 and 2023, respectively.